mstn/graphql/content/abstract/well-typed-fragments.md

 $$\mathit{Person}, u \vdash \langle \mathit{User} \rangle.(\mathbf{name}, \mathbf{lastLogin}) $$ has two possible derivations.
 If $$u$$ is not $$\mathit{User}$$, then we get $$0$$.
 Otherwise,  $$\mathit{User}, u \triangleright (\mathbf{name}, \mathbf{lastLogin})$$.
 The second case is a "safe" downcasting.
 It is safe because at run time we know for sure that $$u$$ is $$\mathit{User}$$.

-In general, fragments are applied to any schema, but well-typed fragments require that $$T \leq T'$$ and $$\Gamma \vdash t: T'$$.
+In general, fragments are applied to any schema, but well-typed fragments require that $$t \downarrow T$$.
 This condition is needed to guarantee that the subterm is evaluable in the new context.

 For example, in the first case, $$\mathit{Person} \leq \mathbf{name}.\top$$ and $$t: \mathbf{name}.\top$$.
 On the contrary, $$\langle \mathit{Person} \rangle.(\mathbf{name}, \mathbf{lastLogin})$$ would not have been well-typed since $$\mathbf{lastLogin}$$ is not a field in $$\mathit{Person}$$.